FastyBird/simple-auth/.docs/en/index.md

 - `enable -> middleware` enable or disable extension middlewares
 - `enable -> doctrine -> mapping` enable or disable Doctrine2 owner field mapping to your entities
 - `enable -> doctrine -> models` enable or disable Doctrine2 models services for reading, creating, updating and deleting tokens
+- `enable -> casbin -> database` enable or disable Casbin database storage for policies
+- `enable -> nette -> application` enable or disable [Nette](https://www.nette.org) access checker for presenters

+- `application -> signInUrl` is route definition where user will be redirected when is not signed in
+- `application -> homeUrl` is route definition where user will be redirected when signed in and open page for not signed in users

 - `services -> identity` enable or disable simple identity factory

+- `casbin -> model` path to Casbin model configuration.
+By default, the RBAC model is used
+- `casbin -> policy` path to Casbin policy CSV file if the database storage for policies is not used

 ## Application user & identity